Cosby Rape Allegations in Atlantic City

-It was recently determined that Bill Cosby would not be subject to criminal charges stemming from an allegation that he sexually assaulted a woman in Atlantic City nearly 25 years ago.
+It was recently determined that Bill Cosby would not be subject to criminal charges stemming from an allegation that he sexually assaulted a woman in Atlantic City nearly over 35 years ago.

 Cosby, the well-known comedian and entertainer, has been in the news lately for all the wrong reasons.
 Dozens of women have come forward in recent months to allege that Cosby raped them.
 Among the accusers are two women from New Jersey.

 Expired Statute of Limitations in Atlantic City Rape Case

 One of the alleged victims, actress Lili Bernard, said that Cosby drugged and raped her in Atlantic City.
 However, the Atlantic County Prosecutor’s Office has determined that the relevant statute of limitations expired prior to Bernard meeting with Atlantic City police and detailing the events of the alleged sexual assault.
 According to an individual who identified himself as Cosby’s defense attorney, “the office of the Atlantic County prosecutor has terminated its investigation, closed its file and so notified Ms. Bernard’s lawyer.”

 Although New Jersey does not currently have a statute of limitations for rape allegations, the law was changed in 1996, which is prior to the date of Cosby’s alleged crime.
 As a result, the allegations against Cosby have been grandfathered into the old law that sets a time limit on filing rape charges.